 Features include: a 1,000-square-foot observation area for the public to view surgery and treatment rooms, wards with shallow pools for waterfowl, cold rooms for animals such as penguins, warm rooms for reptiles and sterile surgery rooms.

 The year 2004 saw the completion of the Karen Peck Katz Conservation Education Center.
 This spacious new building has two levels, eight classrooms (five more than the previous building), new computers and a “green” roof with environmentally-friendly plantings.

 In 2005, the Zoo opened the newly renovated Northwestern Mutual Family Farm, formerly the Children’s Zoo.
 Visitors can now get up close with native wildlife and farm animals, as educational presentations are offered daily in the new Stackner Animal Encounter Building.
-A “play and climb” area, walk-through butterfly garden and renovated Birds of Prey Theater complete the experience.
+A new state-of-the-art playground opened in 2015, in addition to the existing walk-through butterfly garden and the newly-shaded Kohl’s Wild Theater venue.

 Also in 2008, the Zoo unveiled a new front entrance mall – the U.S. Bank Gathering Place.
 This attractive new area features a spacious, light-filled atrium with a renovated Flamingo Café, a counter-style snack bar, new coffee shop, two gift shop areas, an electronic information board, customer-service area and new restrooms.
 This building marked the final project of the New Zoo II Capital Campaign to improve the Zoo.
 The $30 million-plus campaign, started in 2001, was run by the public-private partnership of Milwaukee County and the non-profit Zoological Society.